-Surely you are familiar with Canada Revenue Agency Income Tax Guide RC4065 (E), right?
-You know, the 23-page tome that goes into excruciating detail about the medical expenses you can claim at tax time?
+Surely you are familiar with Canada Revenue Agency Income Tax Guide, right?
+You know, the tome that goes into excruciating detail about expenses you can claim at tax time?

 Well, let us save you a bit of time.
-Hidden on page 13, about halfway down the page on the left-hand side, you’ll see this as an accepted medical expense:
+Hidden away, you’ll find accepted medical expenses include:

 My Liberty is here to help you find the right incontinence products as soon as the need arises.
-We offer diapers or briefs, underwear, pads or liners, swim suits, bedding, chair and bed pads and wipes or cleansing cream - delivered right to your door.
+We offer adult diapers (also called briefs), disposable underwear, pads or liners for inside underwear, swim suits, bed and chair pads and wipes or cleansers — delivered right to your door.